ttlew/conversation/tutorial.md

 Now add a peer node that is triggered if the user does not specify a valid appliance type.

 1. Click the More icon ![More options](images/kabob.png) on the **@appliance** node, and then select **Add node below** to create a peer node that is evaluated after the @appliance condition is evaluated.
-1. Enter `true` in the condition field, and then select **true (create new condition)** from the list.
+1. Enter `true` in the condition field.
-    This condition specifies that if the dialog flow reaches this node, it should always evaluate as true.
     (If the user specifies a valid @appliance value, this node will never be reached.)
 1. Enter `I'm sorry, I'm not sure I understood you.
 I can turn on music, headlights, or air conditioning.` as the response.

 #### Test some more